rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 Although in the virtual world these delays only occur in certain systems, they always occur in the physical world.
 Besides delays, we also have to deal with lags and inverse responses if we are designing a feedback system that involves physical world objects.
 This is due to the fact that this world is continuous, where objects cannot move from a certain position A to another position B in an instant.
 In fact they are bounded to a certain non-infinite velocity, which may require large amounts of force, energy and power, which may not be available or even impossible to supply.
 This makes designing feedback systems very hard and often results in error prone outputs.

 ##Lag, delay and inverse response
 For a good understanding, we need to take a closer look at lags, delays and inverse responses first.
 We will do so using some examples.

-A system has **lag** when it slowly responds to a control input.
-It will respond immediately, but it will take while before it reaches the desired value.
+A system has **lag** when it only partially responds to a control input.
+The response will start immediately, but it will take while before it reaches the value that was given as the control input.
 This is also called an **immediate partial response**.
 An example of this is applying heat to a pot on the stove.
 As soon as the heat is applied, the temperature in the vessel gradually starts to rise.
 When the heat is turned of, the temperature will gradually drop back to the environment's temperature.

 ![Heating a vessel](images/Heated vessel.png)

-As discussed before, **delay** manifests itself by not responding immediately to the control input.
+**Delay** manifests itself by not responding immediately to the control input.
+Over some period of time, the control input does not have any effect on the controlled system.
+Only after that period, the control input has *full* effect on the system.
 In the cloud computing example we saw that when the control input asks for 20 more instances, it takes a while before these are available.
+But when these are available, they are there entirely (not just partially).

-In practice we see that delay and lag can be combined.
+In practice we often see a combination of delay and lag.
 As an example we set up a feedback system for the water level in a tank, where the water input comes from a long pipe feeding into the tank.
 When we fire the control input, the water starts to flow from the valve at the beginning of the pipe to the tank.
 However, it will take some time before the water level starts to rise, since the water needs to travel a certain distance (this is the delay).
 The water that comes in tank will however not cause the tank to be at the desired water level immediately but rather fill up slowly (this is the lag).
 This process is depicted in the image down below.

 ![A tank fed by a pipe](images/Pipe in tank.png)